1000Wat/PDE_AMR_Delaunay_Python/README.md

 # PDE_AMR_Delaunay_Python

-THIS IS WIP, I'am only making this project public to show proof I am working on this for an application.
+THIS IS WIP, I am only making this project public to show proof I am working on this for an application.

-Just a start of a simple algorithm to solve PDE on a non uniform multidimentsionnal grid by using delaunay tesselation and solving the equations by Newton-Broyden methods, I will describe how it works later on.
+Just a start of a simple algorithm to solve PDE on a non uniform multidimensionnal grid by using Delaunay tesselation and solving the equations by Newton-Broyden methods, I will describe how it works later on.
 For now there is only the uniform type of grid and it is capable to solve usual PDE such as wave equations and heat equations.
 Since it is possible to use a non uniform type of grid, I want to add the possiblity of doing AMR (Adaptative Mesh Refinement).
 It should be simple since the non-uniformity of the grid is already taken care of.